 - The immune system's ability to detect and correct cell defects also declines.
 This can result in an increased risk of cancer.

 To decrease the risks from immune system aging:

-- Get the flu and pneumonia vaccines, and any other vaccines your health care provider recommends.
+- Get vaccines to prevent the flu, shingles, and pneumococcal infections, as well as any other vaccines your health care provider recommends.

 - Get plenty of exercise.
 Exercise helps boost your immune system.

 - Eat healthy foods.
 Good nutrition keeps your immune system strong.

 - Do not smoke.
 Smoking weakens your immune system.